HFaeiro/Lialis/README.md

 # Lialis
- Rebuild of the original Remote Admin Tool
+ Rebuild of the original Remote Admin Tool.
+ I made this for learning purposes.

 There are two versions of "Lialis.exe". the first one is with out a plugin system the second one is with.